OutSystems/docs-product/src/develop/ui/patterns/mobile/adaptive/gallery.md

     ![](<images/gallerymob-13-ss.png>)

-    To use the Gallery UI Pattern with items from a database, drag a [List Record](<../../../../../ref/lang/auto/Class.List Records Widget.final.md>) into the Gallery widget and create your custom content.
+    To use the Gallery UI Pattern with items from a database, drag a [List](<../../../../../ref/lang/auto/ServiceStudio.Plugin.NRWidgets.List.final.md>) into the Gallery widget and create your custom content.

     In this example, we delete the list and add local images to the Gallery widget.